janpieterk/gemeentekaart-rest/README.md

 ### `interactive`
 **boolean**

-If this parameter is set to `1`, `on`, `true` or `yes`, for SVG maps, onmouseover and onmouseout events to show placenames, and for bitmaps maps, area elements with title and alt attributes with placenames are added to all placemarks or areas.
+If this parameter is set to `1`, `on`, `true` or `yes`, for SVG maps, onmouseover and onmouseout events to show area naes, and for bitmaps maps, `<area>` elements with title and alt attributes with placenames are added to all areas (to be requested with `imagemap`).

 ---
 ### `link`
 **string**

-Template for a link to be added to area codes. `%s` placeholders will be replaced by either the area code.
+Template for a link to be added to all areas. `%s` placeholders will be replaced by the area code.
 For maps of a bitmap format, the links will be added to the imagemap of the picture, for maps of format SVG or KML they will be embedded in the XML.
 Example: `?type=municipalities&format=svg&link=http%3A%2F%2Fwww.example.com%2F%3Fcode%3D%25s` (link = urlencoded form of `http://www.example.com/?code=%s`) Applies to all areas unless the parameter `linkhighlightedonly` is set to true.

 ---
 ### `linkhighlightedonly`